 A Joint Declaration on Market Surveillance was signed in 2018 by industriAll Europe, Cotance – the European Leather Industry, and CEC.
 The social partners asked for a broader scope of the Regulation Proposal in order to protect not only consumers’ interests but also companies and workers.

 Following the unprecedented effect of the COVID-19 pandemic, social partners drafted a Joint Declaration on the Economic Impact of COVID-19 on TCLF industries.
 The COVID-19 health and economic crisis had an immediate and serious impact on TCLF companies and employees alike.
 The disruption of supply chains and the shutdown of retail outlets completely destabilised these industries by dramatically reducing sales, leading to extreme contractions of revenues and financial distress for TCLF companies across all value chains.
 As a result, factories were suddenly closed, putting thousands of people in temporary – and less temporary – unemployment, slowing down the productive capacities of companies and weakening the growth of these sectors mostly made up of SMEs.
 The risk that the effects of the crisis will linger even when lockdown restrictions have been fully lifted is high: the European TCLF industries are mostly consumer goods industries and are therefore highly sensitive to the economic well-being in major global marketplaces, and in particular of EU Member States and purchasing power of EU citizens.
 The recessionary market and the decrease in demand that will follow the immediate crisis put the TCLF companies and employees in major peril.

-Two different projects, entitled “Developing Social Dialogue in the EU Footwear Sector” and “Attracting New Skilled Workforce to the Footwear sector” (February 2017-January 2019) have been completed.
+Three different projects, entitled “Developing Social Dialogue in the EU Footwear Sector”(2014-2015), “Attracting New Skilled Workforce to the Footwear sector” (2017-2019) and “Implementing Best Practices to increase the attractiveness of the Footwear Sector” (2019-2021) have been completed.